 Adequate iodine levels are important to the body’s manufacture of thyroid hormone.
 Iron and zinc are among the important substances in the conversion of T4 into the much-more-potent T3.If a carefully-diagnosed hypothyroid patient feels worse when thyroid treatment is commenced

 Some individuals will report actually feeling much worse rather than better when their underactive thyroid is treated.
 Typical complaints may include anxiety,palpitations, insomnia and feeling ‘wired’.
 This may be due to ‘weak’ adrenal glands.
 Commencing to treat the adrenals before beginning thyroid treatment usually solves this problem.

 Some patients may need additional T3 supplementation along with normal thyroid replacement therapy due to inability to convert effectively from T4 to T3.

-Some patients may not tolerate synthetic thyroid preparations well and may wish to ‘try’ Armour Thyroid (this is a pork-derived thyroid gland preparation which is in the US pharmacopeia).
+Some patients may not tolerate synthetic thyroid preparations well and may wish to try a glandular thyroid medical preparation.
+This is usually made from porcine thyroid gland according to a pharmaceutical manufacturing protocol.